Crony capitalism: Crony capitalism index

 The Economist benchmarks countries based on a crony-capitalism index calculated via how much economic activity occurs in industries prone to cronyism.
 Its 2014 Crony Capitalism Index ranking listed Hong Kong, Russia and Malaysia in the top three spots.

 In finance

 Crony capitalism in finance was found in the Second Bank of the United States.
 It was a private company, but its largest stockholder was the federal government which owned 20%.
-It was an early bank regulator and grew to be one being the most powerful organizations in the country due largely to being the depository of the government's revenue.
+It was an early bank regulator and grew to be one of the most powerful organizations in the country due largely to being the depository of the government's revenue.

 The Gramm–Leach–Bliley Act in 1999 completely removed Glass–Steagall’s separation between commercial banks and investment banks.
 After this repeal, commercial banks, investment banks and insurance companies combined their lobbying efforts.
 Critics claim this was instrumental in the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.